smichaelsen/typo3-page-warmup/Readme.md

 ## Usage

 After installing the extension, set up a new scheduler task with the class "Page Cache Warmup Queue Worker (page_warmup)".
-The recommended setup is:
+The recommended (conservative) setup is:

 * Type: Recurring
 * Frequency: 120